 A Knowledgeable Legal Guide For Trust Administration Matters

-Gadi Zohar, Esq., in Palo Alto, California, is the advocate you need.
-Gadi Zohar has a comprehensive understanding of estate planning law, including the process of trust administration.
-He has represented many clients throughout the SF Bay Area, since 2011.
+Our firm, Gadi Zohar, Esq., in Palo Alto, has the advocate you need.
+Gadi Zohar has a comprehensive understanding of estate planning law in California, including the process of trust administration.
+He has represented many clients throughout the San Francisco Bay Area since 2011.

 Many Duties, Many Questions, Solid Advice

-Living trusts are essential, because they allow the trust creator to manage assets while alive and competent; yet they also allow for a relatively seamless takeover of those assets at the incapacity or death of the trust creator.
-And unlike a will, the trust administration process avoids the public probate process.
+Living trusts are essential because they allow the trust creator to manage assets while alive and competent, yet they also allow for a relatively seamless takeover of those assets at the incapacity or death of the trust creator.
+Also, unlike with a will, the trust administration process avoids the public probate process.
 The person who takes over at the trust creator’s incapacity or death is known as the successor trustee.

 The person named as successor trustee of the trust must fulfill a number of duties in a process somewhat similar to probate.
 Some of those tasks include: